In this review, we will visit the Concordia Premier Lounge in Terminal 2 of Surabaya Juanda International Airport (SUB), Indonesia.

-That said, there was still quite some bit to look forward to, as my first two flights would be in Singapore Airlines’ excellent business class.
+Although the trip had sort of come to an end I did however still have some things to look forward to, as my first two flights would be in Singapore Airlines’ excellent business class.

-As the breakfast at my Surabaya hotel was mildly disappointing, I decided to leave early for Juanda Airport with the thought I might as well have breakfast in the lounge and review it properly.
+As the breakfast at my Surabaya hotel was mildly disappointing, I decided to leave early for Juanda Airport with the thought I might as well review it properly and have breakfast in the lounge.

 After I checked out at the Majapahit Hotel, the friendly receptionist called a taxi for me, which arrived within a minute.

 Surabaya Juanda Airport (IATA code: SUB) is about half an hour driving out of the city centre and is Indonesia’s third busiest airport after those in Jakarta and Bali.